Ichthus-Development/ichthus-engineering-standards/README.md

    Naming conventions, formatting, and structure are chosen to preserve semantic clarity when viewed in plain text editors or minimal environments.

-   Tooling may enhance productivity, but it must not be required to understand intent.
+   Tooling may enhance productivity, but it MUST NOT be required to understand intent.

+These standards are informed by the principles articulated in the Gold Fish Bowl Babbagic Code.

 ---